THE INSTITUTES OF THE CHRISTIAN RELIGION

 OF THE ETERNAL ELECTION, BY WHICH GOD HAS PREDESTINATED

-SOME TO SALVATION, AND OTHERS TO DESTRUCTION
+SOME TO SALVATION, AND OTHERS TO DESTRUCTIONThe divisions of this chapter are,--

 I. The necessity and utility of the doctrine of eternal Election explained.
 Excessive curiosity restrained, sec. l, 2.